 Our professionals will use a device called forceps to take a grip of the tooth and gently rock it back and forth.
 This will loosen the tooth from the jawbone that holds it in place.
 The anesthesia that our dentists give in the beginning will make this loosening motion feel like pressure, but not pain.

-What are the Different Types of Extractions?
+What Are the Different Types of Tooth Extractions?

-A surgical extraction, however, is when the tooth has yet to break through the gum or is broken in a more complex manner below the gum.
-For the latter extraction, our dentists will need to make a small incision into the gum to remove the tooth.
+A surgical extraction, however, is when the tooth has yet to break through the gum or is broken in a more complex manner below the gum line.
+For surgical extractions, our dentists will need to make a small incision into the gum to remove the tooth.